FarronF/limerick-council-meetings/meetings/2015/03/23-Full Meeting of Limerick City and County Council/Minutes of Special Meeting - Limerick City & County Council - 26th January 2015.md

 Meeting with a view to agreeing a single Motion which could be sent from the

-Council to the Government on the matter.---
+Council to the Government on the matter.
+---
 4

 On resumption of the Meeting, the following Motion, which was proposed by